migrate2iaas/migrate2iaas/index.md

 ## Migrate2Iaas Cloudscraper

-Cloudscraper is a simple software tool to migrate your servers to Cloud (see http://www.migrate2iaas.com web site).
+Cloudscraper is a simple software tool to migrate your servers to Cloud (see the official [website](http://www.migrate2iaas.com)).
 Starting from version 6.6 it's free to use and open-source.

 ### How it works?